jonathand-cf/juleCTF/Luke_7/README.md

 ### Extracting GeoGebra File

-GeoGebra files are ZIP archives.
-Extracting the contents:
+After using GeoGebra 5 Classic a while and playing around, it kept crashing and looking it up, GeoGebra files are ZIP archives.
+I can therefore extract the contents:

 ```bash
 unzip geogebratreet.ggb -d ggb_extracted